DAILY UPDATE FROM REV JO

 I hope this finds you all well on this Monday of Holy Week...and lovely to have had so many of you follow our service yesterday - it is so very strange, but it is certainly doing church in a very different way, and we are having folk who wouldn't necessary come to our churches tuning in, both on FaceBook Live, and then views on YouTube - as are all our churches - virtual congregations are certainly thriving...something to reflect upon when we come through this, and how do we keep our presence both physically and digitally...thoughts?

-So as we look towards Holy Week, and for some this 'lock down' could be quite challenging - especially as we have no end in sight, but we have hope - this week we have to go through Good Friday to get to Easter Day - so we will get there, but it may be tough on the way.
+So we look towards Holy Week and for some, this 'lock down' could be quite challenging especially as we have no end in sight but we have hope.
+This week we have to go through Good Friday to get to Easter Day - so we will get there but it may be tough on the way.

 Services for the week:

-So plans for the week, it would be really good to have as many folk as possible involved with readings, and intercessions - you don't have to be a regular reader or intercessor in church - rather be able to record either video or audio, and then send to me.
+It would be really good to have as many folk as possible involved with readings, and intercessions.
+You don't have to be a regular reader or intercessor in church, rather be able to record either video or audio and then send to me.

 We really can do this together!